“Dedicated to You” Kurt Elling Wins Best Jazz Vocal Album

 Kurt Elling in performance at the Bellevue Jazz Festival last spring.

-Jazz Photography by Seattle photographer Daniel Sheehan who covers jazz performances, and creates portrait photography for publications and corporations and a Seattle Wedding Photographer at A Beautiful Day Photography, wedding photographers with an artistic photojournaliststyle.
+Jazz Photography by Seattle photographer Daniel Sheehan covers jazz performances, and creates portrait photography for publications and corporations and is a Seattle Wedding Photographer at A Beautiful Day Photography.

 Susan Carr